Japan Organization for Employment of the Elderly, Persons with Disabilities and Job Seekers

 Employers and employers’ organizations wishing to boost their employees’ vocational skills may avail themselves of the facilities and equipment at the Centers and Colleges, as well as advice and support services on the implementation of such training.

-Offered at Polytechnic Colleges and other facilities, the Production Management School is a short-term vocational training program (60 hours or more) offered to those currently employed so that they may acquire the specialized and applied knowledge, and skills/technology necessary for problem solution and analysis, which are required to take the lead in adding value to products, etc. and developing new businesses.
+Offered at Polytechnic Colleges, the Production Management School is a vocational training program (60 hours or more) offered to those currently employed so that they may acquire the specialized and applied knowledge, and skills/technology necessary for problem solution and analysis, which are required to take the lead in adding value to products and developing new businesses.
 Through the study of common issues on production floors, students undergo training that places emphasis on the production process (flow of manufacturing) from planning and development to manufacturing of products.

-Counseling on the Life-long Career Development System (LCDS), which provides guidance for phased and systematic human resources development, is offered to employers and employers’ organizations wishing to boost the skills of employees.
+In the counseling process, the Life-long Career Development System (LCDS), which provides guidance for making a phased and systematic educational training plan, is utilized.